Want Want China (OTCMKTS:WWNTY) Hits New 52-Week Low at $33.32

-Separately, JPMorgan Chase & Co. upgraded Want Want China from an “underweight” rating to a “neutral” rating in a research note on Thursday.
+Separately, JPMorgan Chase & Co. upgraded Want Want China from an “underweight” rating to a “neutral” rating in a research report on Thursday, July 27th.

 About Want Want China